 After finally saying goodbye to 2020, we’re determined to stay hopeful for what 2021 may bring.
 One thing we know for sure is that the new year is going to bring us loads more amazing books to read any time we want to escape the real world.
-From stunning debut novels to motivational non-fiction from bestselling authors, self-help guides and more, we’ve rounded up the books that we’re adding to our 2021 reading list.

 Robert Jones Jr.’s brilliant debut novel follows the lives of two young enslaved men working on a Deep South plantation and tells the tale of their beautiful love story, set against the darkest of backdrops.
 Isaiah and Samuel are each other’s refuge in a place ruled by cruel masters.
 But when an older man begins to preach the master’s gospel on the plantation, Isaiah and Samuel’s once easy love is transformed in the eyes of their fellow slaves into something sinful.
 The Prophets weaves a story of pain and suffering, while simultaneously portraying the enormous power that love holds.